BarlowR/robot_localization/Implementation_Plan.md

 #### Overview & Resources

 As the second project for the Olin course, Introduction to Computational Robotics, I plan to implement a particle filter to localize a Neato robot inside of a given map using lidar data.
 The particle filter will be implemented as described in Section 3, "The basic particle filter," of Kunsch et. all, 2013.
+I plan to write this program without scaffolding.

 #### Extensions